3mdeb/verified-boot/verified_boot_main.md

 reprogrammed by physically connecting an external programmer device to it.

-On the example of Intel platforms, the supported protections are described in the chipset Platform Controller Hub datasheets and consist of three
+On the example of Intel platforms, the supported protections are described in the chipset Platform Controller Hub datasheets and consist of a couple
 mechanisms:

 - Flash Descriptor Master Region [^Intel_series_9_pch_5-26-2-1]